aashishgupta20/jantastatistics/content/home/intro.md

 weight: 10

 title: 'people-stats'
-subtitle: 'demography (and other things) in the world\`s largest democracy.'
+subtitle: 'demography (and other things) in the largest democracy.'

 design:
   background: